RetroAchievements/docs/README.md

 ### I just want to edit a page

-1. Visit any page in the docs, scroll to the bottom, and click the "Edit this page" link.
+1. Visit any page on the docs site, scroll to the bottom, and click the "Edit this page" link.
 2. Click the "Fork this repository" button.
 3. Make and preview your changes in the Markdown editor on the screen.
 4. Click the "Commit changes" button.